gocd/docs.go.cd/advanced_usage/one_click_backup.md

+---
+description: Use GoCD's administration interface or API to backup and restore GoCD server
+keywords: GoCD server, GoCD backup, administration interface, backup API
+---

-# Backup Go Server
+# Backup GoCD Server

-You can use Go's administration interface to perform an One-Click Backup of Go.
+You can use GoCD's administration interface to perform an One-Click Backup of Go.
 You can also perform the backup [using the API](https://api.gocd.org/#backups).

 ## Steps to initiate backup

--   On the Go Administration page, click on the Backup tab.
+-   On the GoCD Administration page, click on the Backup tab.
 ![](../resources/images/backup_tab.png)
 -   Click on "BACKUP"
 ![](../resources/images/backup_button.png)
 -   Click "PROCEED"
 ![](../resources/images/backup_proceed.png)
->Go will be unusable during the backup process.
+>GoCD will be unusable during the backup process.
 -   Backup time is proportional to the database and configuration size.
-We suggest you backup Go when the Go Server is idle.
-Users who are logged into the Go Dashboard will be redirected to a maintenance page during the backup.
+We suggest you backup GoCD when the GoCD Server is idle.
+Users who are logged into the GoCD Dashboard will be redirected to a maintenance page during the backup.
 On backup completion they will be redirected to the page they were on.

 ### What is backed up?